carpentries-incubator/hpc-intro/_episodes/18-responsibility.md

 One of the major differences between using remote HPC resources and your own system (e.g. your laptop) is that remote resources are shared.
-How many users the resource is shared between at any one time varies from system to system but it is unlikely you will ever be the only user logged into or using such a system.
+How many users the resource is shared between at any one time varies from system to system, but it is unlikely you will ever be the only user logged into or using such a system.